-This section contains instructions that will allow to flash your USB dongle with the proper activation key.
+This section contains instructions that will allow you to flash your USB dongle with the proper activation key.
 You shall ensure that the following prerequisites are met:

-- The USB dongle is plugged and recognized by your operating system (see Troubleshooting section) - No more than one USB dongle is plugged to the computer while running the update tool - The update tool is not launched from a Network drive or from a USB key - The activation key you downloaded is the one for the dongle UID on the sticker attached to the dongle (each activation key is tied to the unique hardware ID of the dongle).
+- Your operating system is Windows - The USB dongle is plugged and recognized by your operating system (see Troubleshooting section) - No more than one USB dongle is plugged into the computer while running the update tool - The update tool is not launched from a network drive or a USB key - The activation key you downloaded is the one for the dongle UID on the sticker attached to the dongle (each activation key is tied to the unique hardware ID of the dongle).